T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Computational Experiments

+\ay{Comparing the T-SHRED models with one another in \autoref{fig:scatter}, we see that the SINDy-Attention models outperform the other T-SHRED models across the \texttt{planetswe} and Plasma datasets over mean test split RMSE, but not on the Sea-Surface Temperature dataset.
+However, there is significant variability across seeds and none of the datasets demonstrate a clear winner for T-SHRED model architectures.
+Furthermore, it is not clear if there is any meaningful difference between choosing a CNN or an MLP as a decoder across all models.}

-The second experiment demonstrates the interpretability of the SINDy-Attention transformer on the three datasets.
-Particularly, we observe that each head of each layer of the SINDy-Attention encoder learns a different ODE for the latent space.
+From the ODEs in the latent space on the \texttt{planetswe} dataset, we observe that each head of each layer of the SINDy-Attention encoder learns a different ODE in the latent space.
 This tells us that as the data passes through the encoder, the dynamics of the latent space change.
-This informs us that the encoder layers manipulate the data into a form that is most accessible for the decoder to generate the full state space as an output.
-Furthermore, shrinking the full latent space size from 100 to 6 did not harm model performance significantly.
-In particular, for \texttt{planetswe} the final test loss of the best performing T-SHRED model from the first experiment rose from $2.49 \cdot 10^{-3}$ to $7.76 \cdot 10^{-3}$, increasing by about a factor of 2; however, the cost of an increase in test loss comes with the added benefit of increased interpretability by having less latent space terms in addition to a significantly smaller model size: 28.51MB instead of 452.52MB, a factor of about 16.
-We note that the cost comes from reducing the size of the latent space, not from the SINDy-Attention head.
+This informs us that the encoder layers manipulate the data into a form that is most accessible for the decoder to generate the full state space as an output. \ay{One of the clear benefits of the SINDy-Attention mechanism is from one-shot rollouts in the latent space.
+As observed in Figures \ref{fig:sst_forecast}, \ref{fig:plasma_forecast}, and \ref{fig:planetswe_forecast} The long-term forecasting does not fall too far behind in terms of absolute error in forecasting 1, 50, and 100 steps.}

 A significant benefit of SHRED models that has been overlooked in the literature is the small model size.
 We highlight that all of the models were significantly less than 1GB in final size.
 Despite this relatively small size compared to other deep models in the literature, SHRED is effective at producing full state-space output by learning the underlying dynamics of the input dataset.